Free Auto Insurance Comparison

-Now, in the “live free or die” state, you are free to not purchase car insurance.
+Now, in the “live free or die” state, you are free to not purchase auto insurance.
 New Hampshire is the only state that doesn’t require coverage.

-Before you get excited and decide to drive without coverage, think about the repercussions of not having insurance.
+Before you get excited and head driving without auto insurance, think about the repercussions of not having insurance.
 Are you prepared to pay for accident costs out of pocket?
 Because that’s what’s going to be required if you don’t have insurance.

 If you cause an accident and you don’t have insurance, you’ll have to prove that you have enough money to cover the physical and property damage to the other party or your license can be suspended.

 So, while it’s true that auto insurance isn’t required in New Hampshire, for the average person, it might as well be.
 In fact, over 90 percent of residents have auto insurance which is a higher percentage than 34 other states (including Washington D.C.).

 New Hampshire Minimum Coverage